-I am also active in research in higher education particularly in relation to the first year and higher education policy issues.
+I am also active in identifying and contributing to scholarship of teaching in higher education particularly in relation to the first year and higher education policy issues.

 I have a particular interest in matters related to: teaching and learning issues, perceptions about higher education, first year students and widening participation.

-In 2014, 2015 and 2016 I have run a Special Interest Group, titled "Implementing First Year Ideas and Resources In Practice SIG" at the First Year in Higher Education Conference and STARS conferences.
+In 2014, 2015 and 2016 I ran a Special Interest Group, titled "Implementing First Year Ideas and Resources In Practice SIG" at the First Year in Higher Education Conference and STARS conferences.